marcuss/apiserver/README.md

 `python3 app.py`

 ## How to run it.
-If it is not installed as a daemon/service on the server it is rung from the CLI/SSH and no where else.
+If it is not installed as a daemon/service on the server it is run from the CLI/SSH and no where else.

 `source api_venv/bin/activate`